 International TV series

 Production has begun on a major, new TV series addressing the issue of family breakdown in a lively, entertaining way.
-With young presenters on three continents, a world-class production team, and pre-existing interest from public service broadcasters around the world, this series is due for international release in 2024.
+With young presenters on three continents, a world-class production team, and pre-existing interest from public service broadcasters around the world, this series is due for widespread, international release in 2025.

 Development of comprehensive policy platform